stahnma/zoomwh/README.md

 `ZOOMWH_PORT` the port to put this webhook listener on.
 Default is 8888.

+`ZOOMWH_MSG_SUFFIX` the name of the call after "Person has <left|joined>" it defaults to "the zoom meeting".

+`ZOOMWH_MEETING_NAME` only notify on a particular meeting name.
+Default is any/all.
+Filter is a literal string, not a regex.

 ## Slack Messaging
 `ZOOMWH_SLACK_WH_URI` is the slack webhook uri.